JATOS/JATOS_docs/versioned_docs/version-3.8.1/Reference_and_JATOS_API/JATOS-API.md

 ## How to import a study

 The endpoint to import a study, `/jatos/api/v1/study`, can be a bit tricky.
-It uses POST request with the header `Content-Type: multipart/form-data` to upload the a JZIP file in binary format.
+It uses POST request with the header `Content-Type: multipart/form-data` to upload the a study archive file (JZIP) in binary format.

-Here are a couple examples:
+Here are some examples in different tools/languages.
+They all upload a JZIP file named `test.jzip`:

 <Tabs>
 <TabItem value="curl" label="curl">